7Block Labs

 3) On‑chain verification playbook you can run today

-Use this checklist against any “Afreta” deployment claim.
+Check out this checklist to evaluate any "Afreta" deployment claims.

-• Ask for audit reports and a public Immunefi bounty link; check that the scope includes all production contracts. (openzeppelin.com)
+• Make sure to ask for audit reports and grab a public Immunefi bounty link.
+It’s super important to confirm that the scope covers all production contracts.
+Check it out here: (openzeppelin.com).

 4) What “good” looks like: concrete patterns to demand from the Afreta team